West Coast (Lana Del Rey song)

-An accompanying black-and-white music video, directed by Vincent Haycock, was released on May 7, 2014.
-Shot at Marina del Rey, California and Venice, Los Angeles, it uses a minimalist and melancholy approach to depict Del Rey torn between two love interests, one of which is portrayed by Hollywood tattoo artist Mark Mahoney.
-The clip was well received by critics and was nominated for a 2014 MTV Video Music Award for Best Cinematography.
-Del Rey promoted "West Coast" with live performances at the Coachella Valley Music and Arts Festival, Austin City Limits Music Festival and Glastonbury Festival 2014.
-The song has also been covered by James Vincent McMorrow, Royal Blood, Missio (duo), KUNGS and Max Jury.
+The accompanying black-and-white music video, directed by Vincent Haycock, was released on May 7, 2014.
+Filmed at Marina del Rey and Venice, California, it uses a minimalist and melancholy approach to depict Del Rey torn between two love interests, one of which is portrayed by Hollywood tattoo artist Mark Mahoney.
+The music video was well received by critics and was nominated for a 2014 MTV Video Music Award for Best Cinematography.
+Del Rey promoted "West Coast" with live performances at Coachella Valley Music and Arts Festival, Austin City Limits Music Festival and Glastonbury Festival 2014.
+The song has also been covered by James Vincent McMorrow, Royal Blood, Missio, Kungs and Max Jury.